Endoscopic Retrograde Cholangiopancreatography (ERCP)

 ERCP procedure

 The ERCP procedure usually takes between 1-2 hours.
-Patients who undergo the procedure will usually have an intravenous plug set onto their arm to help in the administration of sedatives and other medication.
+Patients who undergo the procedure will usually have an intravenous plug set onto their arm to help with administering the sedative and other medication.
 A liquid anaesthetic will also be given to numb the throat and prevent gagging.
 A mouthguard might also be employed to facilitate the entry of the endoscope.
-The procedure is done lying on the left or on the stomach face-down.
+The procedure is done lying on the left or the stomach face-down (prone position).

-After sedation, an endoscope is entered through the mouth, down the oesophagus, into the stomach, and lastly, into the duodenum.
-Once the endoscope reaches the papilla (opening of the bile duct into the duodenum), a thin, flexible guidewire is pushed through the endoscope and into the duct.
+Once the patient is under sedation, an endoscope is inserted into the mouth and guided down the oesophagus, stomach and into the duodenum (first part of the small intestine).
+Once the endoscope reaches the papilla (where the common bile duct and the pancreatic duct converge and release their secretions into the duodenum), a thin, flexible guidewire is pushed through the endoscope and into the duct.

-A special dye is then injected into the bile duct and pancreatic ducts to make the ducts more visible on x-ray.
-A type of x-ray imaging, called fluoroscopy, is then employed to examine the ducts and to check for any blockages, narrowed areas, or masses.
+A special dye is then injected into the bile duct and pancreatic ducts to make the ducts more visible on the X-ray.
+A type of X-ray imaging, called fluoroscopy, is then employed to examine the ducts and to check for any blockages, narrowed areas, or masses.

-If the ERCP is done for therapeutic purposes, the doctor may pass small tools through the endoscope to help in the treatment.
+If the ERCP procedure is done for therapeutic purposes, the doctor may pass small tools through the endoscope to help with the treatment.
 The tools employed can help carry out numerous functions, including removing stones, taking a biopsy, opening up narrowed segments, and stent insertion.

 Post-ERCP

-After the ERCP, you will be brought to a recovery room to rest for 1-2 hours to wait for the sedation and anaesthesia to wear off.
+After the ERCP, you will be brought to a recovery room to rest for 1-2 hours so that the effects of the sedation and anaesthesia wear off.
 Most patients would be required to stay overnight in the hospital.

 Common side effects include bloating, nausea, and sore throat post-ERCP.
 However, these should subside within a few days.
-Overall, the discomfort from ERCP should be mild, and patients might have little memory of the test because of the sedation given.
+Overall, the discomfort from ERCP should be mild, and patients might have little memory of the test due to sedation.

 • Severe abdominal pain